Polly Toynbee: Honours

 Toynbee was awarded an honorary degree by the University of Essex in 1999 and by London South Bank University in 2002.
+In 2004, she was awarded an honorary degree of Doctor of Letters from Loughborough University.
 In 2005, she was made an Honorary Doctor of The Open University for "her notable contribution to the educational and cultural well-being of society".
 The University of Kent awarded Toynbee the honorary title of Doctor of Civil Law in November 2007 in recognition of her concern with poverty and welfare.
 This was followed in 2008 when University of Leeds awarded her fourth honorary doctorate. and in 2007 was named 'Columnist of the Year' at the British Press Awards.
 Toynbee declined to be made a Commander of the Order of the British Empire (CBE) in 2000.

 Personal life

 Toynbee lives in Lewes, East Sussex.
 She also owns a villa in Tuscany.

 She is a member of the Arts Emergency Service.